SoftUni-Internal/interactive-content/EN/16-Objects-and-Classes/01-Classes.md

 [image assetsSrc="ObjectsAndClasses_RealLifeExample.png" /]

-Each animal has states like type, age, color, preferred food, ect. and behavior like eat, drink water, move, make sound, ect.
+Each animal has states like type, age, color, preferred food, etc. and behavior like eat, drink water, move, make sound, etc.

 A class is like an object constructor, that contains all of their similar characteristics.
-It is "blueprint" for creating objects.
+It is a "blueprint" for creating objects.

 [/slide]